 - Double major or minor in business.

-- Gain related experience through internships or part-time jobs.
+- Gain business experience through internships and/or part-time jobs.

-- Get involved in relevant student organizations and seek leadership roles.
+- Join campus organizations or professional societies and seek leadership roles.

-- Earn an MBA or graduate degree in another area of interest for more advanced opportunities.
+- Earn an MBA or a graduate degree in another area of interest for greater opportunities.

 - Museum work: